 Tyndall Creek closes

-After 10 years of supplying outdoor home furnishings, Tyndall Creek Furniture Company closed its doors at the end of July.
+After 10 years of supplying outdoor home furnishings, Tyndall Creek Furniture Company announced it would close at the end of July.

 The Wilmington, N.C.-based manufacturer of Adirondacks, barstools, rockers and other solid wood furniture along with custom outdoor rugs, umbrellas and replacement cushions, notified its dealers in mid-June of its remaining inventory, available at special pricing.
 The last orders were to be received through July 8, although its offices were to remain staffed through the end of the month.
 Beginning in August, its accounts receivable functions will be handled by Accord Financial.